Turkish invasion of Cyprus: 1963–1974

-Cypriot military coup and Turkish invasion

 Cypriot military coup of July 1974

 In the spring of 1974, Greek Cypriot intelligence discovered that EOKA-B was planning a coup against President Makarios which was sponsored by the military junta of Athens.

 The junta had come to power in 1967, via a military coup in Athens.
 In the autumn of 1973, after the student uprising on 17 November, there had been another coup in Athens, in which the original Greek junta had been replaced by one still more obscurantist, headed by the chief of Military Police, Dimitrios Ioannidis; though, the actual head was General Phaedon Gizikis.
 Ioannides believed that Makarios was no longer a true supporter of enosis, and suspected him of being a communist sympathiser.
 This led Ioannides to support EOKA-B and the National Guard, as they tried to undermine Makarios.

 On 2 July 1974, Makarios wrote an open letter to President Gizikis complaining bluntly that 'cadres of the Greek military regime support and direct the activities of the 'EOKA-B' terrorist organisation'.
 He also ordered that Greece remove some 600 Greek officers in the Cypriot National Guard from Cyprus.
 The Greek Government's immediate reply was to order the go-ahead of the coup.
 On 15 July 1974 sections of the Cypriot National Guard, led by its Greek officers, overthrew the government.